jyutzler/Bridge-Systems/system.md

 ### Vs. Preempts
 Versus an opening preempt, an overcall in notrump is natural.
-## Unusual 2NT
-A jump overcall of 2NT shows at least 5–5 in the lower two unbid suits.
-## Michaels Cuebid
-A cuebid overcall when the opponents have bid only one suit is a Michaels cuebid, showing a 5–5 two-suiter (or more distributional).
-If the opening is in a minor suit, the cuebid shows the majors; if the opening is in a major, the cuebid shows the other major and an unspecified minor.

-(1♦) — 2♦ = at least 5–5 in the majors, 8 points or more.

-(1♠) — 2♠ = at least 5–5 in hearts and a minor; 10 points or more.

-Responder can bid 2NT over a major suit cuebid to ask for partner’s minor.

-(1♥) — 2♥ — (Pass) — 2NT (asks for the minor).
-   * 3♣ = club suit.
-   * 3♦ = diamond suit.

 ## Doubles
 A double is for takeout over an opening partscore bid (4♦ or lower); penalty over opening game bids (4♥ or higher).